 Federal regulators only gained the ability to start tracking problems with devices in 2018.
 Up until then, there was no organized way to do so.
 It was in 2018 that the Unique Device Identifiers (UDI) program was instituted.

 Virtually all medical devices are assigned unique codes as part of this program.
 This allows regulators a better way to track which units have problems to be more proactive in warning others about them.

 There are many types of medical devices on the market.
 Breast implants, hip and knee replacement parts, and pacemakers are just some of the many units that doctors implant in patients every day here in the United States.

 While many patients go on to lead healthier and more productive lives due to them being implanted with these devices, there are those rare few that have adverse reactions to them.
 An attorney can review the details of your case and advise you whether you may be able to sue its manufacturer for putting consumers at risk.
-Our Houston defective medical device team is here to help.
-Call today for a free consultation.
+Our Houston defective medical device lawyers are here to help.
+Call 713-622-7271 today for a free consultation.